-First, a little background: the advent of Section 8 housing dates back to the Great Depression.
+First, a little background: the creation of Section 8 housing dates back to the Great Depression.
 It was first introduced as part of Franklin Delano Roosevelt's "New Deal" program back in the 1930s, In fact, the term "Section 8" comes from Section 8 of the Housing Act of 1937.
 As you might expect, it's evolved a lot between then and now.

-The Housing Choice Voucher Program is what most people mean when they refer to “Section 8.”
-It was established in response to criticism of government-owned public housing - people felt the government, while well-intentioned, was just creating poverty-ridden areas that made the problems faced by low-income individuals and families worse, not better.
+The Housing Choice Voucher Program is what most people mean when they refer to Section 8.
+It was established in response to criticism of government-owned public housing - people felt the government public housing program at that time, while well-intentioned, was just creating poverty-ridden areas that made the problems faced by low-income individuals and families worse, not better.

 You've probably encountered the term "the projects" before.
 This phrase is shorthand for "public housing projects," i.e., housing that is owned by the public sector (that is, the government).
-This used to be the only kind of section 8 housing available up until the introduction of the Housing Choice Voucher Program.
+This used to be the only kind of this type of housing available up until the introduction of the Housing Choice Voucher Program.

 Section 8 For Tenants

-Let's first take a look at section 8 as it applies to tenants.
-If you find yourself facing financial difficulties, is applying for section 8 housing a good idea for you?
+Let's first take a look at this housing voucher program as it applies to tenants.
+If you find yourself facing financial difficulties, is applying for Section 8 housing a good idea for you?
 You may have become discouraged as people tell you it's too difficult to get, or that all the accommodations will be dirty and undesirable.

-Pros and Cons of Section 8 For Tenants
+Pros and Cons of For Tenants

-The most obvious advantage of section 8 is that it can help you pay your bills.
-A lot of people can get to the point where paying for rent is their primary concern – section 8 is here to help alleviate this rent burden so you can pay for other necessities such as food.
+The most obvious advantage of Section 8 is that it can help you pay your bills.
+A lot of people can get to the point where paying for rent is their primary concern - this rental subsidy helps alleviate this rent burden so you can pay for other necessities such as food.

-One major drawback of applying for Section 8 is that you will most likely be placed on a waiting list - it may take as long as a year or two for Housing and Urban Development to determine if you or your family qualify.
+One major drawback is that you will most likely be placed on a waiting list - it may take as long as a year or two for Housing and Urban Development to determine if you or your family qualify.
 However, during this time you will likely be able to use project-based vouchers.

-Although you will most likely be placed on a waiting list - the demand for vouchers is greater than the number of accommodations available – section 8 is not a first-come, first-serve system.
+Although you will most likely be placed on a waiting list - the demand for vouchers is greater than the number of accommodations available - Section 8 is not a first-come, first-serve system.

 - The family being homeless.